aldaGit/mongodbstart/README.md

 https://www.mongodb.com/docs/manual/administration/install-community/

 Community Version 4.2 and 7.0 (latest release) work fine with our examples.

+For the SE-1 semester project, you can our MongoDB in our SEPP server environment.
+Look at the class MongoDBControllerImpl in package org.hbrs.mongodb for further details.
+The DB can be used by using the interface MongoDBControllerInterface.
+See the Junit test for an example.

 ### Further nice links for supporting MongoDB